Data access FAQs

 - Your project is a substudy, in this case, see under “Substudies”

 - Your project includes additional external data sources other those for which ALSWH has approval.
 In this case, you should apply to all necessary HRECs on your own behalf.
 The ALSWH Data Access Team can offer advice on the information to include in any linked data applications.

 There are six submission dates per year.
-The timeline from the application closing date to approval is approximately 2 months (HREC approvals for EoIs involving linked data require additional time before data access can be granted).
-The schedule of applications can be found on the website https://www.alswh.org.au/how-to-access-the-data/alswh-data
+The timeline from the application closing date to approval is approximately two months (HREC approvals for EoIs involving linked data require additional time before data access can be granted).
+Application closing dates can be found here.

 Your application will undergo an initial administrative check, if it is determined at this stage that more information is required you will be contacted and asked to revise your application prior to it being circulated for full committee review.

 Comments will be provided to you following the Data Access Committee review.
 At this stage you may be asked to revise your application to address Committee concerns, prior to final approval.